Francs-tireurs: World War II

 Two major resistance groups adopted the name Franc-Tireur during the German occupation of France during the Second World War.
 The first to be established was the Franc-Tireur group founded in Lyon in 1940.
 The second was the Francs-Tireurs et Partisans (FTP, Partisan irregular riflemen), which were established as the military branch of the French Communist Party (PCF).
 They only became active in the resistance after the German invasion of the Soviet Union in 1941.

 Although individual communists had opposed the German occupation of France, the official communist position was not to offer resistance, as the Soviet Union was in a non-aggression pact with Germany.
 After the German invasion of the Soviet Union on 22 June 1941, this position changed.
 The PCF initially called their group the Organisation Spéciale (OS); a number of its leaders had served in the International Brigades during the Spanish Civil War (notably, "Colonel" Henri Rol-Tanguy).

 A number of smaller resistance groups united in the Francs-Tireurs et Partisans (FTP) under Pierre Villon, the former editor of the magazine L’Humanité.
 Their job was four-fold: to destroy rail lines carrying men and materials to the eastern front, sabotage factories working for the Germans, punish traitors and collaborators, and kill the occupying soldiers.
 "A librarian called Michel Bernstein became a master forger of false documents."
 And "France Bloch, a young chemist with two science degrees, who as a Jew had lost her job in the French National Museum of Natural History, was given the job of making explosives."
 Bloch was arrested by the French police and beheaded by guillotine in Hamburg.

-FTP became the first resistance group in France to deliberately kill a German.
+The FTP became the first resistance group in France to deliberately kill a German.
 In February 1944, the FTP agreed to merge with the Forces Françaises de l'Intérieur.
 The foreign workers' section of the FTP, the FTP-MOI (Francs-Tireurs et Partisans—Main d'Œuvre Immigrée), became especially famous after the Manouchian Group was captured, its members executed, and ten of its members advertised as foreign criminals by the infamous Affiche Rouge.
 The Manouchian Group operated in the Paris metropolitan area, but other FTP-MOI groups operated in Lyon and the South of France, where they carried out armed resistance.
 Many of its immigrant members throughout the country were Jewish artists, writers, and intellectuals, who had gone to France for the cultural circles in Paris.
 Others had taken refuge in France to escape Nazi persecution in their home countries.
 Alter Mojze Goldman, father of Pierre Goldman and Jean-Jacques Goldman were members of FTP-MOI, as was the Hungarian photographer, Ervin Marton, who achieved international recognition after the war.

 The PETA (Indonesian: Pembela Tanah Air – Defenders of the Homeland) and Heiho soldiers in the Japanese-occupied Dutch East Indies were considered francs-tireurs by the Allies.